How to Look Up an LLC in Alabama? (Most Effective Method)

 How to Check If A Business Name Is Trademarked in Alabama?

-Checking if a business name is trademarked involves a two-step process: conducting a federal trademark search through the United States Patent and Trademark Office (USPTO) and performing a state trademark check through the relevant State Trademark Office (SOT) website [4].
+Checking whether a business name is trademarked is a two-step process: a federal search through the USPTO and a state-level check through Alabama's State Trademark Office [3].

 Here's how to do both: